Khodeja Khatun

 Khodeja Khatun (August 15, 1917 – February 3, 1990) was a Bangladeshi educationist, writer and social worker.

 Education and career

 In 1939, Khatun became the second Muslim woman of Bengal to obtain a master's degree in Bangla literature from the University of Dhaka.
-In 1941 she began her career as a lecturer in Lady Brabourne College in Kolkata.
+In 1941 she became a lecturer in Lady Brabourne College in Kolkata.
 After the Partition of India in 1947, she migrated to Dhaka.

 From 1960, she served as a professor of Bangla at Eden Girls' College for eight years and as principal of the Rajshahi Government Women's College for four years.
 Later, she served as the principal of Eden Girls' College.
+She authored several books and continued to publish after retiring as an educationist and until her death in early 1990.